deeprest/sagaGitlabMirror/DEV.md

+## Remember
+* script execution order is the reason liftbots are updated first in the entites list, because they are added the list on Awake().

+## Look At
+is background a no-show in enemy_lineup? confirm that Teams are set for all characters.

 # New Things
+NEW START A DEVLOG ON ITCH.
+NEW music selection on pause menu
+NEW health pickups dropped by enemies
+NEW cheats menu
+NEW damage when crushed by boxes
+NEW airbot propellar ability
+NEW propellar on back? dash in air to use prop

 remove trigger layer, add OnTriggerEnter, collider->trigger = true removed layers: flameprojectile, enemy

-- NEW propellar on back? dash in air to use prop
-- NEW shield on back? press down to use shield?
+NEW shield on back? press down to use shield?
-- NEW playercontroller record/input, moveup/movedown
-- NEW stickybomb exploding interaction with shield:
+NEW stickybomb exploding interaction with shield:
   1) do raycast to each IDamage within range
   2) if raycast hits something else, do a projection of the collider onto a perpendicular vector of the normal
   3) use the projected endpoints to do two more raycasts
-  4) if the raycast hits an IDamage collider, proceed
-- hide arm while not shooting
+  4) if the raycast hits an IDamage collider, proceed NEW hide arm while not shooting
-- align shot with surface when aiming into floor/wall
+NEW align shot with surface when aiming into floor/wall NEW Big wrecking ball robot.
-+ draw an aiming line
-- Use abilities gained from defeating enemies in the stage to defeat the boss.
-Can only use one ability per each MOUNT point.
-Abilities persist as long as they are installed.
-Replacing an ability drops it on the ground.
-- Weapons are acquired from bosses.
-You can switch to them anytime.
-- Bosses.
-Big wrecking ball robot.
-Agile melee ninja.
+NEW Agile melee ninja.
-- confirm that Teams are set for all characters.
-- remove global references to CurrentPlayer where possible
-- cursorOuter is different based on control device
-- Character agentType: remove need for Global.instance.AgentType lookup.
+CODE remove global references to CurrentPlayer where possible CODE cursorOuter is different based on control device CODE Character agentType: remove need for Global.instance.AgentType lookup.
 Just use ints.
-- trigger release shoots graphook
+NEW trigger release shoots graphook
-- mech punch should break boxes

-## Remember
-* script execution order is the reason liftbots are updated first in the entites list, because they are added the list on Awake().

 # Issues

 ### Needs Fix
-- wheelbot jitter
+FIX wheelbot jitter
-- airbot attack, use attack speed until at last known target position
-- fix grap when using gamepad (double)
+FIX airbot attack, use attack speed until at last known target position FIX grap when using gamepad (double)
-- fix grap going through boxes
+FIX grap going through boxes
-- fix stickybomb going through vents
+FIX stickybomb going through vents
+FIX slowmo: pushTimer
+FIX airbot pickup fall through vent covers?
+FIX hornet gets stuck
+FIX stickybomb stick to each other in midair
+FIX mech punch should break boxes

 ### Needs Improvement
 - Menu: design a better menu